 The popular CNN Original Series Morgan Spurlock Inside Man, produced by Warrior Poets, which begins season four on CNN in 2016, was honored as the top ”Non-Fiction – Social Issues and Current Affairs Program.”

-CNN’s Original Series, the critically-acclaimed, The Sixties, executive produced by Tom Hanks and Gary Goeztman for Playtone, and Mark Herzog for Herzog & Co., won in the “Non Fiction-Archive based Program” category.
+CNN’s Original Series, the critically-acclaimed, The Sixties, executive produced by Tom Hanks, Gary Goetzman, and Mark Herzog, won in the “Non Fiction-Archive based Program” category.
 The follow-up eight episode series The Seventies premieres on June 11.

 New Edition of “Prime Cuts” Offers Favorite Highlights From Season Four and a Taste of Season Five